 We have implemented stock ownership guidelines under which we expect each non-employee director to beneficially own shares of our common stock with a value equal to five times the annual director cash retainer, not including meeting or committee chair fees, paid to such director during the previous fiscal year.
 The Compensation Committee will measure stock ownership on an annual basis.
-We expect each director to attain the investment level by May 1, 2013, or five years from the date the director first becomes a non-employee director, if later.
-As of May 1, 2012, each non-employee director was on target to achieve the investment level established by the stock ownership guidelines.
+We expect each director to attain the investment level no later than five years from the date the director first becomes a non-employee director.
+Each non-employee director has achieved, or is on target to achieve, the investment level established by the stock ownership guidelines.